---

 Click the button below to begin:

-After deploying, we recommend that you eject from the template to create a copy of the repository under your own GitHub account.
+After deploying, it is recommended that you [eject from the template](/templates/deploy#eject-from-template-repository) to create a copy of the repository under your own GitHub account.
 This will give you full control over the source code and project.

 To deploy the Django app using the Railway CLI, please follow the steps: